GregRos/canva-by-codeblock/README.md

 ## Errors

 Invalid URLs, invalid sizes, and other issues will cause the plugin to display an error message instead of the design.

+## Development

+This plugin is managed in a monorepo together with some other stuff related to it.
+Plugin code is at [packages/plugin](packages/plugin).